 The park is home to the Stadium at Devon and Kedzie.The stadium is owned by the Chicago Park District and managed by ASM Global.
 Visit www.thebsdk.com to learn more about the stadium.
 For rental information please contact the ASM Global Sr. Facility Manager at firstname.lastname@example.org or call (773)478-2609 ext.
 225.

 Flora & Fauna

-On the “Woodlands” and “Riverbank” Trails, a variety of mammals has been seen, including beaver, coyote, deer, opossum, rabbits, racoons, red fox, river otters, skunks, squirrels and voles.
+On the “Woodlands” and “Riverbank” Trails, a variety of mammals has been seen, including beaver, coyote, deer, opossum, rabbits, raccoons, red fox, river otters, skunks, squirrels, and voles.
 A variety of Birds seen from the river banks including Canadian geese, mallard ducks blue herons, cormorants, egrets, hawks, owls, starlets, and seagulls.
 Reptiles sunning themselves on the river banks include large box turtles and snapping turtles.

 The informal character of the park permits a wide range of uses for our patrons.
 The park is used predominantly for nature walks and dog walking, as well as a place for responsible outdoor enthusiast activities such as xc-skiing, trail running, and mountain biking.
 Park volunteers also conduct environmental service projects in conjunction with local schools and the Friends of the Chicago River.

 Restrooms | Visit nearby Chippewa Park, located two blocks east, 6748 N. Sacramento Ave during normal hours.